mohammadrezaeicode/mr-excel-repo/README.md

 ## Header Option [⬆️](#table-of-contents)

-We offer specific header options for Excel headers.
-The header is a mandatory component, so the withoutHeader option cannot be used to omit it.
-The headerHeight option is employed to determine the height of the header row.
-Additionally, we provide the headerStyleKey property, which specifies the most commonly used style for each cell (its value corresponds to the style ID; detailed functionality is explained in the Styles section).
+We provide specific options for customizing Excel headers.
+Since the header is a mandatory component, the `withoutHeader` option cannot be used to omit it.
+The `headerHeight` option allows you to set the height of the header row.
+Additionally, the `headerStyleKey` property specifies the default style for each cell, with its value corresponding to the style ID; detailed functionality is outlined in the Styles section.

-Each header cell is endowed with properties beyond the label and text.
-The size property defines the width of the column, while the formula property applies a formula to all rows (excluding the header) within the column, ultimately affecting the final cell in that column.
+Each header cell comes with additional properties beyond just the label and text.
+The `size` property defines the width of the column, while the `formula` property applies a formula to all rows (excluding the header) within that column, ultimately affecting the last cell in the column.

 <details>
 <summary>Display Code</summary>